 NOTE: When checking timing, certain procedures require that the magneto flywheel be turned in a clockwise direction, viewed facing the magneto.
-If it is necessary to turn back (counterclockwise) for any reason, rotate the magneto flywheel at least one-quarter turn counterclockwise, and then rotate it clockwise.
+If it is necessary to turn back (counterclockwise) for any reason, rotate the magneto flywheel at least 1/4 turn counterclockwise, and then rotate it clockwise.
 The last magneto flywheel movement when making a critical check must always be in a clockwise direction, to ensure that the slack in engine moving parts is taken-up.

 - a.
-Rotate the magneto flywheel counterclockwise, one-quarter turn then carefully rotate it clockwise until the needle indicates the specified measurement, indicated in TECH-NICAL DATA 09-02. - b.
+Rotate the magneto flywheel 1/4 turn counterclockwise, 1/4 turn then carefully rotate it clockwise until the needle indicates the specified measurement, indicated in TECH-NICAL DATA 10-02. - b.
 Make sure that the dot located on the side of the magneto flywheel protrusion perfectly aligns with center of trigger coil core, refer to illustration. - c.
 If the marks do not align, loosen trigger coil screws and move trigger coil to align dot with center of trigger coil core.

 - 1. Dot aligned with center of trigger coil core

-- Retard
+- 2. Retard

 - 3. Advance